jrie/flagCookies/README.md

 ## Providing feedback/feature wishes/ideas
 Please file an issue on the ***issues*** page.
 I gladly try to respond to feedback and to improve FlagCookies.
 If you think a feature is missing or at worst, not working as expected, please also open an issue.

-There is also a discussion on Mozillas Discourse where you can provide feedback: https://discourse.mozilla.org/t/support-flag-cookies-flagcookies-a-new-not-yet-another-cookie-cleaner-manager/31220
+There is also a discussion on Mozillas Discourse where you can provide feedback: [Flag Cookies on Mozilla Discourse](https://discourse.mozilla.org/t/support-flag-cookies-flagcookies-a-new-not-yet-another-cookie-cleaner-manager/31220)

 ## Thanks and notes